godotengine/godot-docs/contributing/development/compiling/compiling_for_ios.rst

 Run
 ---

-To run on a device or simulator, follow these instructions:
+To run on a device, follow these instructions:
 :ref:`doc_exporting_for_ios`.

+iOS exports can run directly on an Apple Silicon Mac.
+To run exported iOS project on Mac, open exported project in Xcode and select ``My Mac`` in the ``Run Destinations`` dropdown.

 Troubleshooting
 ---------------